-Employment-based first preference, or EB-1 is a “fast-track” immigrant visa category, which is exempt from the labor certification application requirement.
+Employment-based first preference, or EB1 Visa is a “fast-track” immigrant visa category, which is exempt from the labor certification application requirement.
 Individuals who qualify under any of its three (3) sub-categories listed below, can immediately file an I-140 immigrant visa petition with the U.S. Citizenship and Immigration Services (USCIS).

 You must be able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.
 Your achievements must be recognized in your field through extensive documentation.
 No offer of employment is required.